twitchard/blog/posts/2022-09-23-system-dynamics-schmystem-dynamics.markdown

 The first time I read this post, I went googly-eyed at the diagram and nodded along to the analysis.
 But something is clearly wrong.
 Imagine you are a solo developer, and deploys take an hour.
 You won't build up a backlog of commits.
 Does this mean speeding up deploys to 1 minute is valueless?
 That's crazy talk!
 [Speed](2022-08-30-short-feedback.html) up your deploys and you have gained a super power: the ability to interactively ask questions of your production environment, e.g. add a quick log statement to get a sample of the values a variable has under production traffic.

 The stock and flow diagram says nothing about this superpower.
-To the diagram, the only value of deploys is that they convert the stock of ready commits to the stock of deployed commits.
+To the diagram, the only value of deploys is that they convert the stock of ready commits into the stock of deployed commits.
 It has nothing to say about developer workflows, time-sensitive information, or the concept of interactivity.

 ### Not as flexible as they seem